Xiphodolamia

 Xiphodolamia is a rare extinct genus of mackerel shark which lived during the Eocene epoch.
+It is the only known member of the extinct family Xiphodolamiidae.
 It is only known from isolated teeth, but has been found in Europe, Africa, and Asia.
 It is assumed to be pelagic, occurring more frequently in deeper water deposits, most notably the London Clay and Eocene deposits in Denmark.
-It is distinguished by its rectangular root and twisted blade, unique among Mackerel sharks.
+It is distinguished by its rectangular root and twisted blade, unique among mackerel sharks.
 It is unclear what niche this specialized dentition helped exploit.

 Taxonomy and affinities

 The following species have been attributed to Xiphodolamia: